Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Many people think this means slant razors are more aggressive but actually this isn’t that true.
 Instead the shave feels very efficient and you may well use less pressure overall.

-The vast majority of safety razors are made from a material called Zamak while a select few are made from stainless steel.
+The vast majority of double edge safety razors are made from a material called Zamak, which then gets chrome plated, while a select few are made from stainless steel.

 Often known as “pot metal” because as a widely-used material historically it was made by throwing scraps of various metals into a single crucible, Zamak is an alloy based on nickel, aluminium and copper.
 In fact the name is an acronym of those materials in German – Zink (zinc), Aluminium, Magnesium and Kupfer (copper).